HL7/US-Core-STU3/pages/_includes/guidance.md

 #### Required binding for Code Datatype

 Required binding to a value set definition for this IG means that one of the codes from the specified value set SHALL be used.
-If only text is available or the local (proprietary, system) cannot be mapped to one of the required codes the The [core specification] provides guidance which we have summarized:
+If only text is available or the local (proprietary, system) cannot be mapped to one of the required codes the [core specification] provides guidance which we have summarized:

 1. Send the resource with the code element empty
 2. Use the [DataAbsentReason Extension] in the data type